 This book is an excellent primer on psychoanalytic theory, very readable and clear.
 Stephen Mitchell is widely considered to be one of the founders of the modern relational movement in psychoanalysis, and as such is one of the great figures of the field.
 This chapter summarizes the basics of Freud’s work.

-Auchincloss, E., The Psychoanalytic Model of the Mind, Ch8: “A New Configuration and a New Concept: The Ego.”
-American Psychiatric Publishing, 2015.
+Auchincloss, E. (2015) Ch8: “A New Configuration and a New Concept: The Ego” in The Psychoanalytic Model of the Mind.
+American Psychiatric Publishing. pp129-143.

 These chapters are from a reference work which we will be using often this class.
 The chapters summarize what I think are the most clinically relevant areas of ego psychology — the Structural Model; the concepts of ego function and ego adaptability; and the concepts of conflict, defense, and compromise formation.